 We used 1/2″ diameter pipe, but any size will work.
 Just make sure that your pipe and your T-connector are the same diameter.

-This satisfies several Cub Scout electives.
+This satisfies the following Cub Scout elective.

 Wolf Elective Adventure – Air of the Wolf 2b: Do the following: Create a musical wind instrument, and play it as part of a den band.